rtavenar/hdr/content/parts/01/dtw.md

 * $\forall \mathbf{x}, DTW(\mathbf{x}, \mathbf{x}) = 0$

-However, mathematically speaking, DTW is not a valid metric since it does not satisfy the triangular inequality.
+However, mathematically speaking, DTW is not a valid metric since it does not satisfy the triangular inequality nor the identity of indiscernibles.

 ## Setting additional constraints